comworkio/comwork-cloud-wiki/terms.md

 You'll be able to choose the CSP[^2] and the region each time you'll make a query to create instances, object storages or registries.

-## What kind of services are forbidden on CwCloud?
+## What kind of services are forbidden on CWCloud?

 We do not intend to host the following types of services: